All Glocks Down

 "All Glocks Down" is the first single released from Heather B.'s debut album, Takin' Mine.
 It was released in 1995 and produced by Boogie Down Productions member Kenny Parker.
 "All Glocks Down" was a moderate success, making it to 15 on the Hot Rap Singles chart, becoming the most successful of the three singles released from the album.

+A music video for the single was released.